bootlin/training-materials/slides/security-measured-boot/security-measured-boot.typ

 === Integrity Measurement Architecture Policies

-- Policies defines what is measured
+- Policies define what is measured
 - Controlled by the `ima_policy` kernel command line parameter
 - Several policies can be combined
 - IMA comes with predefined policies: